Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 • Wingspan: 39.4-43.3 in

 Quite possibly the most famous of all types of falcons, the peregrine has earned its fame by being the fasted bird in the world.
 In fact, it’s not just the fastest bird- it’s the fastest animal of any kind in the world.
 When hunting, the peregrine spots its prey from high in the air and dives to attack.
-It’s during this dive that they achieve their top speed of over 200 miles per hour.
+It’s during this dive that they achieve their top speed of up to over 240 miles per hour.
 The impact alone is usually enough to kill their prey.

 Peregrine falcons can be found on every continent except Antarctica, and they’re migratory birds in most places.
 Like kestrels, peregrine falcons have adapted remarkably well to urban environments.
-In the wild they prefer to perch and nest on high cliff faces, however tall buildings are also a ideal habitat since cities are full of the peregrine’s favorite meal… pigeons.
+In the wild they prefer to perch and nest on high cliff faces, however tall buildings are also a ideal habitat since cities are full of the peregrine’s favorite meal: pigeons.

 4. Gyrfalcon